kdkd/dump1090-mongodb/README.md

 Run "composer install", then edit the URLs at the top of adsb.php to point to your instances of dump1090/dump978.

+beast.php can be run in parallel, it logs all raw packets received to a different collection.

 You can run this from cron, if it's already running it won't run a second copy.